jrpotter/notebook/notes/c23/runtime.md

 ---
 title: Runtime
 TARGET DECK: Obsidian::STEM
-FILE TAGS: c17::crt
+FILE TAGS: c23::crt
 tags:
-  - c17
+  - c23
   - crt
 ---

 ## Overview

 The C runtime is a collection of object files provided by the compiler toolchain.
-It contains functionality that wraps around the actual invocation of `main()`.
+It contains functionality that wraps around the actual invocation of `main`.
 Namely, the following files are included:

 * `crt0.o` or `crt1.o` (the number indicates the ABI version)
 * `crti.o` (used for partially constructing the [[elf#.init|.init]] and [[elf#.fini|.fini]] sections)
 * `crtn.o` (used for partially constructing the [[elf#.init|.init]] and [[elf#.fini|.fini]] sections)

-The `_init()` and `_fini()` functions are assembled by the linker in three parts:
+The `_init` and `_fini` functions are assembled by the linker in three parts:

 1. The function prologues are built from `crti.o`
 2. The body is built from linked objects